nuitrcs/pythonvisualization/readme.md

+# General Info

+General information about RCS Python Workshops can be found in the [Python Workshops Repository](https://github.com/nuitrcs/pythonworkshops).
+This includes information about software installations and general Python resources.

-# Visualization
+# Visualization Overview

-The [pandas](../pandas/readme.md) section covers plotting pandas data frames directly, but sometimes you need to go beyond the defaults, especially to make publication-quality graphics.
+The [pandas](https://github.com/nuitrcs/pythonworkshops/tree/master/dataanalysis/pandas) workshop covers plotting pandas data frames directly, but sometimes you need to go beyond the defaults, especially to make publication-quality graphics.

 [matplotlib](https://matplotlib.org/) is the core data visualization library in Python.